Lankester Merrin: In the films

 Merrin's depiction in the 1973 film The Exorcist is faithful to the novel.
 The character of Merrin reappears in the sequel Exorcist II: The Heretic (1977), in extended flashbacks detailing an exorcism he performed in Africa following the Second World War.
 He is portrayed in both films by Max von Sydow.
 The studio wanted Marlon Brando for the role of Father Merrin, but director William Friedkin immediately vetoed this by stating it would become a "Brando movie".

 The character was featured again in both prequel films, Exorcist: The Beginning and Dominion: Prequel to the Exorcist.
 Both films revisit Merrin's experiences in Africa immediately prior to his first exorcism, but each presents a different version of the events and neither agrees with the events as presented in Exorcist II.
-He is played in both films by Stellan Skarsgård.
+Although initially planned to be Liam Neeson, he was finally played in both films by Stellan Skarsgård.

 Other adaptations

 In the 2014 BBC Radio dramatisation, Merrin is voiced by Ian McDiarmid.